HomeVertebratesPangolins

 Size

-They typically range between 30 to 100 cm (12 to 39 in) in length.
-The largest species, the giant ground pangolin, measures up to 1.8 m (70.8 in) and weighs around 33 kg (72.7 lb), whereas the smallest, the long-tailed pangolin, is only about 80 cm long and weighs barely 1.6 kg (3.5 lb).
+On average, pangolins range between 30 and 100 cm (12 to 39 in) in head-and-body length.
+The largest species, the giant pangolin, measures up to 1.8 m (70.8 in) in total body length, including the tail, which measures approximately 50 to 65 cm (about 20 to 25.6 in).
+It weighs around 33 kg (72.7 lb).
+In contrast, the smallest species, the long-tailed pangolin, is only about 80 cm long, including the tail, and typically weighs around 1.6 kg (3.5 lb).

 Body Plan